 Meter Installation.
 A water meter shall be installed as part of all new service connections to the District's water distribution system.
 Each single-family residential dwelling, each dwelling unit in a multi-family residential dwelling and each space in a commercial building shall be separately metered.
 The size of the piping, meter and related equipment shall be based upon the demand determined by the water supply fixture unit count and/or fire sprinkler system flow in accordance with Appendix A of the California Plumbing Code, American Water Works Association Manual M22 and other factors deemed relevant by the District.

 Costs of Installation of Building Water Service.
 All equipment associated with installation of the water service including piping, valves, fittings, meter box, meter and endpoint shall be approved in advance by the District and supplied and installed by the applicant at his expense.
 It shall be the duty of the person doing the work to notify the District that said work is ready for inspection.
-Such notification shall be given not less than twenty-four (24) hours (not including weekends and holidays) before the work is to be inspected.
+Such notification shall be given not less than forty-eight (48) hours, not including weekends and holidays, before the work is to be inspected.
 It shall be the duty of the person doing the work to make sure that the work will stand the tests required by the District before giving the above notification.
 The District reserves the right to determine the location of the meter box as necessary to be accessible to the District.
 Until the District inspects and approves the installation, water shall not be provided to the premises.
 Once installed, the meter box and meter shall become the property of the District who shall be responsible for the operation, maintenance, repair and replacement of the meter and related equipment.
 The remaining components of the building service shall remain the owner's property.

 Testing New Building Water Service.
 All new building water services shall be tested by the applicant in accordance with District's requirements prior to issuance of a Certificate of Occupancy by the County.
 The test section shall be from the meter box to the stop & drain valve (inclusive).